butcherg/wavedcc/README.md

 $ cmake -DUSE_PIGPIOD_IF=ON ..
 $ make
 ```
+If you don't specify a -D option, cmake will configure the USE_PIGPIOD_IF option.

-The major differences between direct GPIO access pigpiod GPIO access, besides having to run the programs as root for direct access, is the CPU loading; on my RPi 3B+, direct uses about 12%, pigpiod access uses about 40%, split between pigpiod and wavedcc(d).
+The major differences between direct GPIO access and pigpiod GPIO access, besides having to run the programs as root for direct access, is the CPU loading; on my RPi 3B+, direct uses about 12%, pigpiod access uses about 40%, split between pigpiod and wavedcc(d).

 ## Running wavedcc(d)